 Which Tourbox Model Should You Buy In 2026?

-Recently, TourBox released their lowest priced model, the TourBox Lite.
+In 2024, TourBox released their lowest priced model, the TourBox Lite.
 The USB-C cable returned, the haptic feedback was removed, and gone were the 4 button D-pad, the dial wheel, and the side button.
-At first, they seemed like huge step backwards to reduce the price to $95.
+At first, they seemed like huge step backwards just to reduce the price tag to $95.

 To do a full review, I swapped out my Elite with the Lite for 2 weeks, and customized the device from scratch, application by application, as if I were a new user.
 Despite having fewer buttons, I found that the TourBox Lite could do everything I really needed.